-Hotel and Restaurant Management
+(Formerly Hotel and Restaurant Management)

-This two-year, full-time program will equip students with the management and practical skills needed to pursue supervisory and management careers in the rapidly expanding hotel industry-both locally and internationally.
+The Hospitality Management Diploma program is a two-year, full-time program and will equip students with the knowledge, management and practical skills needed to pursue supervisory and management careers in the rapidly expanding hospitality industry both locally and internationally.

-Because of the high demand for applied skills, this is a mandatory co-operative education program.
-Co-operative education allows learners the opportunity to integrate their studies with a period of relevant work experience.
+Because of the high demand for applied skills, this is a mandatory two-term workplace education program.
+Workplace education provides learners with opportunities to integrate their studies with a period of relevant work experience.
+To gain a global perspective of the hospitality industry, students are encouraged to consider an international placement.